-- 1 The Bank of England's framework for its operations in the sterling money markets is designed to implement the interest rate decisions of the Monetary Policy Committee (MPC)(1) while meeting the liquidity needs, and so contributing to the stability of, the banking system as a whole. - 2 The Bank has four specific objectives: - Objective 1: Overnight market interest rates to be in line with the official Bank Rate, so that there is a flat money market yield curve, consistent with the official Bank Rate, out to the next MPC decision date, with very limited day-to-day or intraday volatility in market interest rates at maturities out to that horizon. - Objective 2: An efficient, safe and flexible framework for banking system liquidity management both in competitive money markets and, where appropriate, using central bank money in routine and stressed, or otherwise extraordinary, conditions. - Objective 3: A simple, straightforward and transparent operational framework. - Objective 4: Competitive and fair sterling money markets.
+- 1 The Bank of England's framework for its operations in the sterling money markets is designed to implement the interest rate decisions1 of the Monetary Policy Committee (MPC) while meeting the liquidity needs, and so contributing to the stability of, the banking system as a whole. - 2 The Bank has four specific objectives: - Objective 1: Overnight market interest rates to be in line with Bank Rate, so that there is a flat money market yield curve, consistent with the official Bank Rate, out to the next MPC decision date, with very limited day-to-day or intraday volatility in market interest rates at maturities out to that horizon. - Objective 2: An efficient, safe and flexible framework for banking system liquidity management both in competitive money markets and, where appropriate, using central bank money in routine and stressed, or otherwise extraordinary, conditions. - Objective 3: A simple, straightforward and transparent operational framework. - Objective 4: Competitive and fair sterling money markets.

-(1) For the purposes of the Red Book, the rate decided by the MPC is called the official Bank Rate.
+1 The rate decided by the MPC is the official Bank Rate paid on commercial bank reserves.